ADVERTORIAL

 The truth is that how much you'll need for retirement is unique to you.
 However, many people gain confidence in their plans to retire whilst actually planning in order to know what to set aside for daily expenses, healthcare, and recreation.

-a financial advisor is a good option.
+For structured support during the planning process and over the course of your retirement, consulting a financial advisor is a good option.
 Advisors can help you assess your current savings level versus what you'll need for your desired lifestyle during retirement and develop a plan to help you reach those goals.

 4.